jonasjancarik/bootstrap-namespaced/README.md

 Use Bootstrap as usual, but add the twbs class to the element under which you want Bootstrap CSS to be applied.
 To include the entire document, add it to the `HTML` tag, e.g.:

 `<html class="twbs">`

+### Want to use your own class name?

+Find and replace `.twbs` in `dist/css/bootstrap-ns.css` and `dist/css/bootstrap-ns.min.css`.

+## How was this made?

+The process is described here: https://medium.com/@JonasJancarik/namespacing-bootstrap-css-419961f4d1f8